 Index funds units are bought by an investor from the AMC, as they are open-ended funds and are available on the primary market.
 ETFs, on the other hand, are first floated in a primary market and then are traded, like common stocks, on the secondary market.

-Index funds when compared to ETFs have larger tracking error.
-Managed and issued by fund houses, index funds need to hold cash reserves to honour redemption requests, which adds to the tracking error margin (as less than 100 percent of a fund is invested).
+Index funds when compared to ETFs have larger tracking errors.
+Managed and issued by fund houses, index funds need to hold cash reserves to honor redemption requests, which adds to the tracking error margin (as less than 100 percent of a fund is invested).
 ETFs, freely traded on the exchange, don’t have a retail redemption process beyond the trading on the market.

 Of course, ETFs have a separate creation and redemption process for liquidity but that does not involve retail investors.

 It is to be noted that these returns are the historic returns and may change.
-Investors should choose products which are likely to give returns that suit their goals.
+Investors should choose products that are likely to give returns that suit their goals.

 Index funds are uniquely placed to reap the benefits of passive investing.
 If picked carefully, they can diversify our portfolio in a valuable way.